Dear members, friends and supporters,

 We are grateful to the many people who continually support our work and our plans to build a new synagogue.

 We thank all those individuals, who gave so generously.
 We thank the following: Schiller Gymnasium, class 6C and 7B, Viktoria Luise Gymnasium, Church Association of Schaumburg, Mrs. Angelika Herz, Mrs. Anja Grah, Mrs. Trudel Steinberg-Krupp, Mr. Lior Blase, Mr. John Smith and the Pesok family.
-We are grateful for a very generous anonymous contribution.

 We thank Mrs. Polina Pelts for a generous contribution in memory of her beloved husband, Josef Pelts.